 Don’t take it for granted

 Do you have an idea to improve road safety in your local community?
-Make it a reality by applying for a community road safety grant.
+You can make it a reality by applying for a Community Road Safety Grant.
 The Department of Transport and Main Roads is offering two types of grants for community groups:

-- Grant funding for up to three years for not-for-profit organisations to provide road safety education and support to pre-learner and novice drivers.
+- Community Road Safety Program Grants funding for up to three years for not-for-profit organisations to provide road safety education and support to pre-learner and novice drivers.

 Make your idea reality